-A graduate student enrolled in a graduate degree program will be placed on academic probation if either the cumulative or the study plan grade-point average falls below 3.0.
-A graduate student may also be placed on probation for reasons other than cumulative and/or study plan grade-point average.
-Reasons for this administrative-academic probation include repeated withdrawal, failure to progress toward an educational objective, non-compliance with an academic requirement, failure to demonstrate a level of professional competence or fitness commensurate with the standards of the student's discipline, or inappropriate behavior as defined in the Student Bill of Rights and Responsibilities, and in the Academic Dishonesty sections of this catalog (see "University Regulations").
+A graduate student enrolled in a graduate degree program will be placed on academic probation if either the cumulative or the Study Plan grade-point average falls below 3.0.
+A graduate student may also be placed on probation for reasons other than cumulative and/or Study Plan grade-point average.
+This is known as administrative-academic probation.
+The reasons for this may include repeated withdrawal, failure to progress toward an educational objective, non-compliance with an academic requirement, failure to demonstrate a level of professional competence or fitness commensurate with the standards of the student's discipline, or inappropriate behavior as defined in the Student Bill of Rights and Responsibilities, and in the Academic Dishonesty sections of this catalog (see "University Regulations").